top of page

 • It's a plug in and power on solution, no changes, no upgrades.
 And that might be good for you.

-• Parity ... yes, Parity.
+• ARRAY (the backup server): Parity ... yes, Parity.
 UnRaid offers the option in their array for disks called Parity drives.
 They need to be the largest disks in the array and serve as backup drives.
 If you by chance have a drive that fails, once the drive is replaced, the software will restore the data on the drive that was replaced, and your data will be back to normal.
+In the backup server which is an 846 (24-bay) I have (16) drives.

 What do I Need to Build the Server?